In this article, we are going to discuss the diploma courses available for dentists after dental graduation (BDS/MDS).

-We are more into finishing the quotas and assignments.
+In all the years in dental college, we are more into finishing the quotas and assignments.

-In the internship, we might work overtime and see some clinical steps from seasoned staffs but unless you do it yourself it is of no use.
+In the internship, we might work overtime and see some clinical steps from seasoned staffs, but unless you do it yourself it is of no use.

-And then suddenly one-day internship ends and we are expected to start our own private practice.
+And then suddenly one-day internship ends and we are expected to start our private practice.
 From the enclosed ecosystem of the dental college, you are now exposed to the highly competitive world of professional dental practice without any practical knowledge on how to set up your dental practice.

 It’s decision time for you.
 You have two options.

-For students who do MDS, they seemingly get that confidence that they are specialized in a particular aspect of dentistry and they also have a shot at working in a college as a staff.
+For students who do MDS, they seemingly get that confidence that they are specialists in a particular aspect of dentistry and they also have a shot at working in a college as a staff.
 So, they don’t depend as much on their clinic as they should.

-But for a dental student who is not able to crack the entrance code or not able to afford the price for a non-government MDS/abroad seat … clinical practice is everything and he/she needs to sharpen his skills to compete and survive in the ever increasing crowd of dental graduates.
+But for a dental student who is not able to crack the entrance code or not able to afford the price for a non-government MDS/abroad seat … clinical practice is everything, and he/she needs to sharpen his skills to compete and survive in the ever increasing crowd of dental graduates.

 In such a scenario, the demand for the diploma courses that enhance the clinical skills of a dental student has risen many folds.